Admissions & Aid

 FINANCIAL AID

 Episcopal seeks applications from talented and motivated students, regardless of family financial resources.
-Because every family cannot afford this investment, the School makes financial assistance available to help close the gap between the costs of attending EHS and a family’s ability to pay, as determined by needs methodology used by the School and Student Services by Community Brands.
+Because every family cannot afford this investment, the School makes financial assistance available to help close the gap between the costs of attending EHS and a family’s ability to pay, as determined by needs methodology used by Clarity.

 To make the School affordable to more families, Episcopal provides several financial options.
 EHS is committed to socio-economic diversity, which brings a variety of perspectives and enables students to debate, discover, and expand upon their knowledge of the world.
 Achieving this greater understanding is critical to preparing students to succeed in all aspects of life.
 We urge families to apply even if there is concern over the ability to pay tuition.